Murder of Zahra Baker: Drug charges

 In May 2011, Elisa Baker was indicted with seven drug counts for the time period of May 2006 through October 2010.
 Elisa, who had used different addresses in both Catawba and Caldwell counties, had distributed Oxycodone, Hydrocodone and Alprazolam, all prescription drugs for pain and anxiety.
 She was charged with possessing, distributing and conspiring to distribute prescription drugs.
 These new federal drug charges combined with the previous unrelated charges brings the total to over twenty.
 On June 2, 2011, Elisa pleaded not guilty to all seven federal drug charges.
 She is facing up to 20 years in prison for each drug charge.

 On March 4, 2013, U.S. District Court Judge Richard Voorhees sentenced Elisa Baker to serve 120 months in prison for conspiracy with intent to distribute prescription drugs.

 Change of venue

 Due to the publicity surrounding this case, Elisa Baker's attorney Scott Reilly requested a change of venue for the trial, which was scheduled to occur in Catawba County.
 On August 1, 2011, a change of venue for the trial was agreed upon by Superior Court Judge Timothy Kincaid.
 Judge Kincaid said the location of the trial would be decided on September 12, 2011.
+On September 15, 2011, Elisa Baker pled guilty to second-degree murder and was sentenced to 15 to 18 years in prison.